Model illustrating sustainable architectural features and functions

 Above: Model created by the author during his Endeavor Fellowship in 2012 (Ministry of Education New Zealand).
 Host -University of Waikato.
 Fellowship managed by The Royal Society of New Zealand.

-* EBook will be published by the end of January 2018.To be announced on this page.
+* The E-Book will be published by the end of January 2018 to Five House Publishing.Link: https://fivehousepublishing.com/

 Model Sustainable Architecture: Harvesting sun energy, wind energy and rainwater.